VividCortex/go-database-sql-tutorial/prepared.md

 At the database level, a prepared statement is bound to a single database connection.
-The typical flow is that the client sends a SQL statement with placeholders to the server for preparation, the server responds with a statement ID, and then the client executes the statement by sending its ID and paraemters.
+The typical flow is that the client sends a SQL statement with placeholders to the server for preparation, the server responds with a statement ID, and then the client executes the statement by sending its ID and parameters.

 In Go, however, connections are not exposed directly to the user of the `database/sql` package.
 You don't prepare a statement on a connection.
 You